vincent65/Alpha-Seeker/README.md

 # Alpha-Seeker
-A forex trading bot made to learn more about quantitative finance
+A forex trading bot made to understand more about quantitative finance and the foreign exchange markets.